top of page

 Are purebred Japanese Spitz healthier?

-Health concerns are showing across Australia with the Japanese Spitz from unregistered ANKC breeders.
+Health concerns are showing across Australia with the Japanese Spitz from unregistered breeders.
 These breeders are breeding Japanese Spitz dogs that are unpredictable in many ways, including health and particular inherited diseases as well as temperament.
-Purebreds are tested for issues known to affect the breed and although there is no blood test for this breed as hereditery markers specalised ANKC breeders know the Japanese Spitz standard to make sure only healthy, well temperment, fit dogs are used for breeding.
+Purebreds are tested for issues known to affect the breed and although there is no blood test for this breed as hereditery markers.
+Pedigree papered Breeders know the Japanese Spitz standard to make sure only healthy, well temperment, fit dogs are used for breeding.
 Many diseases and issues such as patela problems are being eradicated in this way.
-Supporting breeders that are not part of the ANKC creates a genetic lottery with un-known results that therefore cannot be tested for in advance.
-This also continues unwanted temperaments, breed defects (like light orange/brown eyes rather than dark which is important to the breed history) Continued patella problems and other health issues ANKC breeders are or have irredicated.
+Supporting unregistered breeders can creates a genetic lottery with un-known results that therefore cannot be tested for in advance.
+This also continues unwanted temperaments, breed defects (like light orange/brown eyes rather than dark which is important to the breed history) Continued patella problems and other health issues that are much more unlikely with a Pedigree Papered Japanese Spitz.

 As above this means so much more than just a piece of paper.

-When you adopt your Japanese Spitz from ANKC Registered breeders you will receive ANKC pedigree papers.
+When you adopt your Japanese Spitz from Registered breeders that provide pedigree papers you will receive the comfort of knowing the dog is a purebred Japanese Spitz.

-What is the Aim of an ANKC Show Japanese Spitz Breeder
+What is the Aim of a Pedigree Japanese Spitz Breeder

 Their main aim is to be breeding healthy, kind temperament dogs into this world.
 They have experience in genetics and insights into the breed that inexperienced hobby/ back yard breeders do not have.
 Untrained eyes, lack of proven pedigree and ignorance is causing extreme damage to this breed.
 Only pedigree breeders know what they are breeding.
 These issues may be evident in first litters and some not until later litters.
 Health, Temperament and Deformations of the breed standard are what we are seeing happen by these inexperienced breeders.
-ANKC pedigree breeding dogs are chosen as the best possible specimens of the breed to ensure we keep this amazing rare breed to the standard it should be.
-Do not support hobby/back yard breeders by adopting from them.
+Pedigree breed dogs are chosen as the best possible specimens of the breed to ensure we keep this amazing rare breed to the standard it should be.

 DSC00968.JPG